xeolabs/xeometry-guide/bookmarking.md

 The bookmark will save everything, including:

 * models loaded,
-* object visibilities, opacities, outlines and types
+* object visibilities, opacities, outlines and types,
-* model and object transforms
+* model and object transforms,
-* camera position and projection
+* camera position and projection, and
-* annotations, clipping planes, light sources
+* annotations, clipping planes and light sources.
-* etc.

 ### Example